 Medicinal Uses of Cassia occidentalis

-The seeds of tree are roasted and powdered to prepare strong coffee due to which it is also known as Coffee Senna or Negro Coffee.
+The seeds of the tree are roasted, and powdered to prepare strong coffee due to which it is also known as Coffee Senna or Negro Coffee.
 Roasting destroys the purgative property of seeds.
-This coffee is given as a substitute to coffee and also as a tonic, cure for asthma and convulsions, hysteria.
-The seeds are also used in treatment of whooping cough and diseases of heart.
+This coffee is given as a substitute to coffee, and also as a Tonic, cure for asthma, and convulsions, hysteria.
+The seeds are also used in the treatment of whooping cough, and diseases of heart.

 Seeds possess diuretic, febrifugal, emetic, and purgative / cathartic properties.

 Leaves are used as vegetable.
-They have laxative and liver detoxifying properties.
+They have laxative, and the liver detoxifying properties.
 They are used as a purgative.
 Leaf poultice is applied for relief from oedema.
-Bruised leaf is used in pleurisy and similar inflammatory conditions, both internally and externally.
+Bruised leaf is used in pleurisy, and similar inflammatory conditions, both internally, and externally.

 1. Colic pain